aeris-lab/mic-dp/paper.md

 # Acknowledgements

-We acknowledge the creators of the ACI and HED datasets for making their data publicly available.
+We acknowledge the creators of the CSDRP dataset for making their data publicly available.
 We also thank the developers of scikit-learn and diffprivlib for their valuable tools that enabled this work.

 # References